Atlantic coast communities grapple with Irene aftermath

 AFTERMATH A MIXED BAG

-Virginia officials also had a positive outlook about the upcoming holiday weekend.
+Officials in neighboring Virginia also had a positive outlook about the upcoming holiday weekend.

-"All the hotels are open, and we're planning for a big Labor Day."

 The state had its worst storm damage in Richmond and other inland locales rather than on the coast.
-About 550,000 customers remained without power on Monday, down from 1.1 million customers who lost power in the second-largest outage in Virginia history, Governor Bob McDonnell told reporters.
+About 550,000 customers remained without power mid-Monday, down from 1.1 million customers who lost power in the second-largest outage in Virginia history, Governor Bob McDonnell told reporters.

 He said he saw a lot of downed trees, flooded roads and some damaged piers during an aerial tour over Virginia Beach, where winds peaked at 69 mph, and surrounding areas.